Skip to main content

 Functional Dry Needling Pioneers

-From the Leading Authority on Functional Dry Needling: KinetaCore offers the highest quality dry needling education courses for the manual therapist, while actively participating in elevating the profession of physical therapy across the globe.
+From the Leading Authority on Functional Dry Needling: EIM offers the highest quality dry needling education courses for the manual therapist, while actively participating in elevating the profession of physical therapy across the globe.

 What Conditions Can be Treated With Functional Dry Needling?